Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/modding_cheatsheet.md

 <!-- prettier-ignore -->
 > [!Important] (SteamPath)/Elin/Package/_Elona/Actor
+> The player's sprite, also known as the PCC.

 #### Object/Character/Blocks/etc Sprites {#sprites}

 <!-- prettier-ignore -->
 > [!Important] (SteamPath)/Elin/Package/_Elona/Textures
 > ::: info Access all spritesheets in-game with these steps: `Esc > Tools > Texture Viewer`.
+>
 > You can also check their tile number in there
+>
+> The tile numbers of characters in the base game of Elin correspond to the `tile` column in the `SourceChara` source sheet.
 > :::

 #### Portraits {#portrait}